d3mondev/puredns/README.md

                 -h, --help                              Display this message
 ```

-#### Examples

-Using the included list of resolvers, puredns can bruteforce a massive list of subdomains using a wordlist named _all.txt_:

-`puredns bruteforce all.txt domain.com`

-Only the resulting valid domains are sent to stdout so that you can pipe the results to other programs.

-It can also save all the DNS answers and wildcard subdomains found:

-`puredns resolve domains.txt --write-massdns dns_answers.txt --write-wildcards wildcards.txt --write valid_domains.txt`

-You can specify your own custom resolvers:

-`puredns resolve domains.txt -r resolvers.txt`

 ### wildcarder

 wildcarder can extract wildcard root subdomains and their DNS answers from a list of domains.